 Dr Jennifer Stewart – Jen started her veterinary career as a part-time nurse right here at Pittwater Animal Hospital while studying to become a vet.
 The experience couldn’t have hurt.
 She graduated from the University of Sydney with honours in 2007 and holds degrees in both veterinary science and biochemistry.
 Her first job as a vet at a mixed practice in Dubbo gave her the opportunity to work with small animals, horses and some farm stock.
 After a tick season back at PAH Jen disappeared to the UK where she worked in a mixed practice in Lincolnshire for a few months then moved south of London for a year.
 Next came a few months travelling around Europe.
 She returned to Australia to work in equine and small animal practice before rejoining us.
 Jen loves being a vet, especially surgery and emergency medicine.
 Jen owns a gorgeous Jack Russell cross Lulu.
 Outside of work Jen is into running and horse riding while also dabbling in painting and tennis.

 And now, Your Nurses

 -Sarah has been one of our hard-working vet nurses for many years but has been away on maternity leave looking after the beautiful Vinnie.
-In 2018 Sarah is embarking on a fabulous new journey to really step-up our customer care.
-Sarah manages reception with the aim to make your visits as pleasant and stress-free as possible.
+In 2021 Sarah is embarking on a fabulous new journey and is now our practice manager.
+Sarah works in the background to make your visits as pleasant and stress-free as possible.